Why Luna Modeler

 Desktop-native by design, not by accident

 Luna Modeler is sold under a perpetual license.
 You pay once.
-There is no mandatory subscription that expires mid-project, and no vendor who can change pricing terms on you next quarter.

 Platform-specific SQL — because generic SQL is not enough